-We love a clean, clutter-free kitchen as much as the next person, but we have to admit it feels physically impossible to discard every single glass, pan, or gadget that doesn't spark joy.
-Whether throwing a fancy dinner party for your friends and family or whipping up a homemade Bolognese sauce for your spaghetti, each day requires an entirely different menagerie of small appliances.
-Besides how could you ever toss Grandma's favorite casserole dish or that third colander?
+We love a clean, clutter-free kitchen design as much as the next person, but we have to admit it feels impossible to discard every single glass, pan, or gadget we don't use often because, well, what if?
+Whether throwing a fancy dinner party for your friends and family or whipping up a homemade Bolognese sauce for a small meal, each day requires an entirely different menagerie of small appliances.
+Besides, how could you ever toss Grandma's favorite casserole dish or that third colander?

 Don't worry; we're here to help.
-Check out these 11 savvy small kitchen organization ideas, plus the best places to shop for dividers, shelves, and so much more.
+Check out these savvy small kitchen storage ideas, plus the best places to shop for dividers, shelves, and so much more.

 When you have a small kitchen, you have to take advantage of every square inch, nook, and cranny.
 Yes, that includes the back of your cabinet doors.
 Take a cue from Jess at The Golden Girl and attach some adhesive shelves to this overlooked space.
 As a bonus, you won't have to sift through the entire cabinet looking for an extra bottle of dish soap.

 3. Invest in multipurpose pieces, like a tiny kitchen island with open shelves.

 Need to call in some reinforcements?
 Invest in pieces that pull double duty.
 The small kitchen island in Tim from Bay on a Budget's home offers extra space for meal prep.
 Plus, the strategically placed shelves also ensure all cooking essentials are fingertip-ready and organized.

 Get the look: Stetler Kitchen Island Prep Table, $399.99

 4. Add pull-out organizers to your drawer space